sahar-as/Purchase-List-APK/README.md

   <img src="https://user-images.githubusercontent.com/63088252/172844798-a3f544c3-bcc3-4b25-bf4d-39c5f9bb6eb1.jpg"/>
 </p>

 It is an Android application implemented with Kotlin programming language.
-With Purchase List App You are able to create a list of goods of which you want to buy. <br />
+With Purchase List App You are able to create a list of goods that you want to buy. <br />
 It is implemented with MVVM Design pattern and with using of bellow libraries: <br />

 - Room